Justice Storytellers:

 • intro to “Narrative Ecology” Map by exploring the broader context in which you/your stories exist.
 What existing narrative does your story challenge?
 What new narrative are you creating?

-• Nurturing Your Writing Practice: Sharing current/past practices, reflecting on conditions that allow for/hinder creative flow, and learning how to create and sustain a writing practice rooted in liberatory values that works for you.
+• Nurturing Your Writing Practice: Examining current/past practices, reflecting on conditions that allow for/hinder creative flow, and learning how to create and sustain a writing practice rooted in liberatory values that works for you.

 • Workshop pt.1: Discussing project summaries/written excerpts using liberatory feedback model.